nu-c3lab/satyrn-wiki/README.md

 		- e.g., in the sample `ring` for Contribution, we can count Contributions goruped by their amount, where the different categories are less than or equal to 250, between 250 and 500, between 500 and 1000, and over 1000
 	- `autocomplete`: (optional, default false) whether we want to allow the UX to do autocompleting when searching over that attribute

-TODO: donna add things about multi-table entity for attributes on different tables
 TODO: double check search styles. rightn ow i think a bunch of them are just range?